 Do you understand the cask industry?

 Do you have a basic understanding of the industry so you can be positive about your investment?
 Do you understand how you might eventually exit your investment?
+Do you know how ownership is transferred?
 If you are considering bottling your cask, do you know the costs, VAT and duty involved?
-Are you aware you can sell a cask in bond, and what the benefits of each option are?
+Are you aware you can sell a cask in bond, and what the tax implications of each option are?
+A good broker will give you the information you need to make a sound decision, without pressuring you into making a decision.

 Importantly, we believe that casks can be a good investment as long as you stick to these three guiding principles: